 Byron Caldwell Smith Book Awards

-Given biennially to an individual, residing or employed in Kansas, who has authored an outstanding book published within the two calendar years preceding the application deadline.
-One award for Fiction and one for Non-Fiction given each competition cycle.
+These awards are given biennially to one individual in each of three categories, residing or employed in Kansas, who has authored an outstanding book published within the two calendar years preceding the application deadline.
+One $750 award for fiction, one $750 award for non-fiction, and one $750 award for poetry is given each competition cycle.
+The recipients receive their awards at a public presentation and reception held at the Hall Center.

 Self-nominations are allowed.
 Eligibility criteria are as follows: